sqlc-dev/sqlc/docs/howto/vet.md

   repeated Parameter params = 4;
 }

 message Parameter
 {
   int32 number = 1;
 }
 ```

-This struct may be expanded in the future to include more query information.
+This struct will likely expand in the future to include more query information.
-We may also add information from a running database, such as the result from
+We may also add information returned from a running database, such as the result from
-`EXPLAIN`.
+`EXPLAIN ...`.

-While these examples are simplistic, they give you an idea on what types of
+While these examples are simplistic, they give you a flavor of the types of
 rules you can write.

 ```yaml